KSET/brucifer-karte-2022/README.md

 - got to the develeopent server, the rest api service
 - click on users
-- at the bottom on the page add ur admin user
+- at the bottom on the page your ur admin user
 - set the id to any number
 - set the privilege to "1"
 - be sure to set the same email you are gonna use for the google login